rsierrav/Phase2_Group112/README.md

 **Phase 2 goals**

-- Transition from CLI → REST API + Dashboard
+- Transition from CLI to REST API + Web UI
-- Implement CRUD, Ingest, and Enumerate endpoints
+- Implement baseline CRUD, ingest, and enumeration endpoints
-- Display CloudWatch performance metrics (p50/p95/p99 latency)
+- Automate testing and deployment using GitHub Actions
-- Automate tests + deployments through GitHub Actions
+- Deploy a serverless backend on AWS
-- Follow the **Performance Track** for Deliverable 2
+- **Attempt** the Performance Track for Deliverable 2

 ---